• mina86.com

 }

-Update (March 2021): The implementation has been updated with more precise value for the D65 standard illuminant.
-This affected values in xyzFromRgbMatrix and rgbFromXyzMatrix matrices..
+Updated in March 2021 with more precise value for the D65 standard illuminant.
+This affected values in xyzFromRgbMatrix and rgbFromXyzMatrix matrices.